We receive a large number of requests for information about the Horizon IT Scandal. This FAQ addresses the most common questions.

 We have undertaken a programme of wholesale reform.
 We have undertaken, together with postmasters, vital work to improve our culture, practices and operating procedures throughout every part of the business.

 We have increased postmasters’ remuneration and transformed the support we provide.
 There are now two serving postmasters who are Non-Executive Directors to the Post Office Board to ensure that decisions taken at the very top of the organisation are grounded in reality for postmasters.
-We also run hundreds of events every year to hear directly from postmasters.

 Why hasn’t anyone at Post Office been held to account for the Horizon Scandal?

 There is a public Inquiry, led by a Judge, Sir Wyn Williams, that is examining the events of the past and we share fully its aims to establish what went wrong and accountability.
 It is for Sir Wyn to independently provide his Inquiry’s conclusions in due course.

 Why have there been some issues with disclosure of documents to the Inquiry?